 The best analogy for perceiving this expenditure is insurance: While it is best to have it just in case, it will be costly, especially when you don’t need it.

 Data Loss (Rare)

 In rare circumstances, a high availability system can produce a loss in data.
 For example, suppose you experience a failure event, and the primary components of your system have to transfer authority to the secondary system.
-In that case, your system will experience an extremely narrow gap of time in which data sent from a user is sent towards the primary system precisely as it fails but before the secondary system takes over.
+In that case, your system will experience a highly narrow gap of time in which data sent from a user is sent to the primary system precisely as it fails before the secondary system takes over.

 While there is a disruption of service, the more detrimental factor is data loss.
-In almost all of these circumstances, the system resends the end user's request.
+The system resends the end user's request in almost all of these circumstances.
 Ideally, the data ends up in the secondary system, but it is not guaranteed, resulting in potential data loss.

 What is Fault Tolerance?